dh1tw/dh1tw.de/content/post/2013-03-18-can-i-still-use-oxidized-coax-cable.md

       <b><font color="red">10,3dB</b></font></td> </tr> </table>

 ## Results
 Will I throw the cable in the trash can?
 No!
 Below 30MHz, the attenuation increased with 0,2dB only marginally.
-Even on 144MHz it could still be used in an emergency situation.
-Only above, the skin effect really starts to be noticeable.
-With 7dB additional attenuation of 432MHz, it's definitely not suitable for UHF anymore.
+Even on 144MHz, it could still be used in an emergency.
+Only above, the skin effect starts to be noticeable.
+With 7dB additional attenuation of 432MHz, it's not suitable for UHF anymore.

-I hope this measurement might also helps you to take the right decision when you find next time a coax cable with an oxidized inner conductor.
+I hope this measurement might also help you to take the right decision when you find next time a coax cable with an oxidized inner conductor.
 I didn't expect this result.
 I just saved 50€ and will continue using the cable on Shortwave.

  [1]: http://www.kabel-kusch.de/Koaxkabel/SSB-Kabel/aircell7.htm
  [2]: https://www.dh1tw.de/evolution-of-the-dg8saq-vnwa